The Key to Dental Health

 Dental Cleaning FAQs

-Often having a cleaning can make the teeth whiter if there is build-up or stains on the teeth that can be removed.
+Often having a cleaning can make the teeth appear whiter if there is build-up or stain on the teeth that

 Without the presence of periodontal disease, we usually recommend a cleaning every 6 months.
 There are patients who have periodontal disease or medical conditions that make it difficult for them to keep their teeth as clean as they would like for them to be to prevent bleeding and infection in the gums which will make them also more likely to get cavities so we will recommend to them to have a cleaning every 3-4 months.
 The goal is to have you coming in to get them clean BEFORE there is infection and/or bleeding so that we are PREVENTING disease rather than treating disease.